 French Revolutionaries cut their hair short to show opposition to the long haired wig wearing aristocracy.
 Many pro-French members of the Society of United Irishmen copied the hairstyle for moral support, and were nicknamed 'Croppies' after their hairstyle.

-Women in the Church of Latter-Day Saints are taught to prize their long hair; women who are disillusioned with the church may cut their hair to signify their leave.
+Women in the Fundamentalist sect of the Church of Latter-Day Saints are taught to prize their long hair; women who are disillusioned with the church may cut their hair to signify that.

 Unfortunately tightly tied to Traumatic Haircut in the case of some (usually female) sexual assault survivors.
 In some places, if a woman walks into a hairstylist's or a barber's visibly distressed, asking for her long hair to be cut markedly shorter, they just won't cut her hair.
 They often offer to call a therapist or try to calm her down and find out what's wrong, in case it's a reaction to abuse or sexual assault.